Kamchatka© Igor Shpilenok

 Jordan McCauley | Government Grants Manager

-Jordan joined the Wild Salmon Center team in 2023 to help manage the organization’s growing pool of government grant funds.
-She is passionate about the nexus between economic prosperity and environmental conservation and is thrilled to support Wild Salmon Center’s meaningful work in this space.
-She holds a B.A. in business administration and a sustainability leadership certificate from Southern Oregon University.
-She is currently a graduate student at Portland State University, studying natural resource management.
-Her professional background has largely focused on local economic development.
-Most recently, she worked on sustainable tourism management for six years at Travel Oregon, the state tourism office.
+Jordan joined the Wild Salmon Center team in 2023 to help manage the organization’s growing pool of government funding.
+Her past work has focused on the nexus between local economic impact and environmental conservation and she’s thrilled to support WSC’s meaningful work in this space.
+She holds a BA in Business Administration with an emphasis on sustainability, Her graduate studies focused on environmental and resource economics.
+Prior to joining WSC, she worked in destination stewardship at Travel Oregon, the state tourism office.

 Noel O’Donnell | Administrative Assistant

 Noel joined Wild Salmon Center in 2022.
-After completing an M.S. in Animals and Public Policy from Tufts University in 2016, she set her sights on moving to the Northwest.
+After completing an MS in Animals and Public Policy from Tufts University in 2016, she set her sights on moving to the Pacific Northwest.
 Her lifelong respect for wildlife and nature has propelled her to seek a career that follows the rule: “leave it better than you found it.”
-She brings to WSC over a decade of experience in administrative work, as well as five years of volunteer grant writing for wildlife conservation groups.
+She brings to WSC more than a decade of experience in administrative work, as well as five years of volunteer grant writing for wildlife conservation groups.

 Outside of work, she enjoys foraging for wild mushrooms, seeing live music, and savoring the Portland food scene. | Email Noel O’Donnell